-OPT 515 Principles of Optics
+OPT 515 Geometric Optics

-This course covers fundamental wave optics, light propagation and imaging, and includes lenses, prisms, mirrors, microscopes, telescopes, and optical instrument theory.
+This course covers light propagation and imaging, and includes lenses, prisms, mirrors, microscopes, telescopes, and optical instrument theory.
 Students will study optical imaging examples that will enable them to transition from lenses and instruments to the optics of the eye.
 Lab practice will complement the lectures demonstrating the optical principles of light nature and optical imaging.